networq/website/getting-started.md

 NETWORQ_EXAMPLES=true

 ```
-2) Windows

-Use the command prompt as above, or edit the file directly.

-* Browse to the file.
+* Or edit the file directly.
+Browse to the file.

 ![edit .env](/images/edit_envWin.PNG)